 - Good items to look for: The simpler the items the better chances the items work fine and can be resold easily – exercise dumbbells are a good example.
 Name-brand goods are also the best but again, ensure that the likelihood of something being wrong with them is low (again, avoid electronics)

 - Beware of Shipping.
-Some liquidation companies will charge you for the shipping of your return pallets.
+Some liquidation companies will charge you for the shipping of your Amazon return pallets.
 Check freight costs before buying an Amazon return pallet.
 It could be more expensive than the amount you pay for the goods.

 Where Do Amazon Customer Returns Go?